 For PDA individuals, freedom and autonomy are deeply compelling needs.
 Understanding this through a Polyvagal lens offers us an alternative lens.

-Neuroception is informed by all of our senses.
-8 of our senses are; interoception, proprioception and the vestibular system, as well as sight, smell, hearing, touch and taste.
+Neuroception is informed by all our senses, including interoception, proprioception and the vestibular system, as well as sight, smell, hearing, touch and taste.
 Sensory processing differences will therefore impact our neuroceptive system too.

 As a neurodivergent woman my ‘felt sense’ of safety or danger, can be very powerful and overwhelming at times.